Revised: SEPT 7, 2020

 The new guidelines by UWA have also seen large groups of people exceeding 25 people banned from entering the parks at the same time for the same activities whereas events such as destination weddings are currently not allowed in the country’s parks.

 When will it be safe to travel to Uganda?
 When will the Uganda International travel restrictions be eased up?
 Are some of the questions we cannot and have no authority to answer.
-What we can say is like most places around the world, Uganda is still struggling with the pandemic but considering reopening entry very soon.
+What we can say is like most places around the world, Uganda is still struggling with the pandemic but considering reopening entry on October 1, 2020.
 We’ll keep you updated in our newsletter.

-We don’t know when Uganda will be safe for international travelers to visit—hopefully soon.
-Once it is, you can do your part to help support Uganda’s recovery by indulging in the top things to do in Uganda.
+October 1, 2020 is the proposed date for opening Uganda’s International boarders.
+Once open, you can do your part to help support Uganda’s recovery by indulging in the top things to do in Uganda.
 Even as you enjoy your morning Ugandan snack, you’ll be helping the country recover.

 Away from the travel disruption caused by Covid-19 scourge on Africa safari vacations in Uganda and elsewhere in the world, let’s delve deeper into the “Is Uganda safe to travel in 2020?” questions and answer some of the general Uganda travel security concerns.